WildMeOrg/wbia-plugin-orientation/wbia_orientation/README.rst

 Detecting orientation on manta rays is challenging due to variety of viewpoints and poses of mantas underwater.
-More training data will likely to improve the accuracy.
+More training data will improve the accuracy.

 Results on hammerhead sharks are low due to noisy ground truth annotations where some images are annotated with the head as the front and other images are annotated with the tail as the front.
 These discrepancies affect the learning process and the model usually chooses a point in the middle of the body during optimization.
-Cleaning annotations will most likely improve performance dramatically as hammerhead sharks have a very distinct shape of the head.
+Cleaning annotations will improve performance dramatically as hammerhead sharks have a very distinct shape of the head.